Israeli moves in the West Bank cause new frictions with Biden administration

 Gantz has pushed back against criticism, insisting that the government has evidence that al-Haq, like the other groups, is “an arm of the Popular Front for the Liberation of Palestine,” a Marxist-Leninist movement with an armed wing that has carried out deadly attacks on civilians.
 Israel has dispatched envoys to Washington to lay out its case against the groups.

-In response to criticism from Transportation Minister Merav Michaeli, head of the Labor party, Gantz’s Blue and White party suggested that she “not interfere in the war on terror.”
+In response to criticism from Transportation Minister Merav Michaeli, head of the Labor Party, Gantz’s Blue and White party suggested that she “not interfere in the war on terror.”

 Miri Eisin, a former senior intelligence officer in the Israeli military, said designating the groups as terrorist organizations has been a possibility for years, following extensive investigations.
 “There is the involvement of individuals who are connected to PFLP, which is definitely a terror organization,” said Eisin.
 “The connection is there.”